US CERT Current Activity

 CISA Releases One Industrial Control Systems Advisory

-CISA released one Industrial Control Systems (ICS) advisory on February 13, 2024.
+CISA released one Industrial Control Systems (ICS) advisory on August 6, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.
-ICSA-24-044-01 Mitsubishi Electric MELSEC iQ-R Series Safety CPU CISA encourages users and administrators to review the newly released ICS advisory for technical details and mitigations.
+ICSA-24-219-01 Delta Electronics DIAScreen CISA encourages users and administrators to review the newly released ICS advisories for technical details and mitigations.

 Continue Reading ›